osds abort on shutdown with assert(peering_queue.empty()) or 'pgid X has ref count of 2'

 So now I'm again just confused that the WaitTrimTimer's OnTimer callback isn't causing the PGRef assert failure.

-#12 Updated by Greg Farnum 2 months ago
+#12 Updated by Greg Farnum over 1 year ago

 - Status changed from In Progress to Need Review